openplans/openblock-old/docs/install/setup.rst

   on the developer wiki for specific lists of packages to install based on your distribution or OS.

-Linux, OSX, or some other Unix flavor is required.  **Windows is notsupported** by the OpenBlock team, and may never be; but patches are welcome :)
+Linux, OSX, or some other Unix flavor is required.  **Windows is not supported** by the OpenBlock team, and may never be; but patches are welcome :)

 Generally, you need: